How to Increase Your Credit Card Limit: The Complete Guide

 Fees Associated With a Credit Limit Increase

 There aren’t any fees associated with requesting or receiving a credit limit increase.
-To the contrary, you could possibly face an over-the-limit fee if you make charges to an account that exceeds your current credit limit.
-However, these fees have become extremely rare, and it’s unclear if any card issuer still imposes them.
+On the other hand, if you make charges to an account and they exceed your current credit limit, you could potentially face an over-the-limit fee.
+However, these fees can only be charged if you have opted in to allow your card to make purchases that are over the limit.

 The Takeaway